bg4xsd/codespaces_python/README.md

 8. By now, only the original image is used, it's stable and fast. while the system is ready, install the packages by yourself.
 The install procedure is described in file env.md.

+10. If you use "image": "mcr.microsoft.com/devcontainers/universal:2", you can start the python project with jupyter pytorch.

 ----------
 Last update: 2023.05.26 by BG4XSD